An extensive guide to how radio waves work, including frequency modulation, antennas, transmitters, and receivers.

 Last, you can also send radio waves straight up into the sky, which ends up bouncing off of the earth’s ionosphere, which is an electrically charged part of the atmosphere.
 When you do this, the radio waves will hit the ionosphere, bounce back down to earth, and bounce back up again.
 This is the process of mirroring a wave, bouncing it back and forth to its final destination.

-- Bandwidth.
 Last, an antenna’s bandwidth is its particular range of useful frequencies.
 The higher the bandwidth, the more radio waves that it can pick up.
 This is ideal for televisions as it allows them to get more channels.
-But for things like your smartphone which only need a specific radio wave, a full bandwidth isn’t as necessary.
+But for things like your smartphone which only needs a specific radio wave, a full bandwidth isn’t as necessary.

-Ready to phone home and get started with your very own wireless electronics project?
-Try Autodesk EAGLE for free today.
+We hope you enjoyed this guide to how radio waves work.
+Are you ready to get started with your own wireless electronics project?
+Try Autodesk Fusion electronics today.